The Homebuyer Glossary

 Borrowed Down Payment

 Borrowed down payment (often referred to as a Flex Down Payment) is a way for an individual to buy a home using borrowed money.
-At Arch we can help you secure your down payment of 20% so that you won’t need to borrow from other 3rd party sources or end up paying mortgage loan insurance – see how it works here.
+At Arch we can help you secure your down payment so that you won’t need to borrow from other 3rd party sources or end up paying mortgage loan insurance.

 These are costs that are associated with completing the mortgage transaction.
 Closing costs typically include: lawyer fees, title insurance, appraisal fees, fire insurance and home inspection fees.